mafaldacf/Traffic-Analysis/README.md

 ### 1.1.
 Tcpdump

 The program tcpdump allows you to listen to the local network (`$ man tcpdump` for more information).
-Make sure you "Allow All" in the advanced section of the network settings in Virtual Box, for the VM that you want to use to capture traffic.
+If needes, select "Allow All" in the advanced section of the network settings for promiscuous mode in Virtual Box, for the VM that you want to use to capture traffic.
 Run tcpdump in VM2 and detect the packet ICMP (using `ping -c 1`) from VM3 to VM4.
 To identify the header, the IP address, the MAC address and the protocol in use:

-    $ sudo tcpdump -i enp0s8 –X -XX dst host <IP destination>
+    $ sudo tcpdump -i enp0s8 -X -XX dst host <IP destination>

 - 1.1.1.
 Keeping tcpdump running, start a telnet connection between VM3 and VM4 (username: seed, password: dees).
 Read the username and password of the user.
-Observe that username and password appear letter by letter in different packets (the -i option selects the network interface).
+Observe that username and password appear letter by letter in different packets .

-        $ sudo tcpdump -i enp0s8 –X dst host <IP destination>
+        $ telnet <IP destination>

 - 1.1.2.
 Keep tcpdump running and start a __ssh connection__ between VM3 and VM4.
 Observe that it is not possible to read the username or password.

+        $ ssh <IP destination>

 If you need to install ssh-server in VM4 run: